Skip to main content

 Output

 A GET request asks the server for information without changing anything.
-Think of it as a scout reviewing footage, observing without interfering.

 import requests